rust-lang/book/nostarch/chapter01.md

 Cargo has generated a “Hello, world!” program for you, just like the one we wrote in Listing 1-1!
-So far, the differences between our project and the project Cargo generated are that Cargo placed the code in the *src* directory and we have a *Cargo.toml* configuration file in the top directory.
+So far, the differences between our project and the project Cargo generated are that Cargo placed the code in the *src* directory, and we have a *Cargo.toml* configuration file in the top directory.

 Cargo expects your source files to live inside the *src* directory.
 The